open-obfuscator/doc/omvll/passes/arithmetic/index.md

 }
 ```

-It results in this sequence of AArch64 instructions:
+The following sequence of AArch64 instructions is generated:

 ```armasm {hl_lines=4}
 mov     w10, #35